Can the abuser have a gun?

 What happens if the abuser violates the order?

 If the abuser violates the protective order, there are two general options.
-You can file a violation petition in the court that issued the order and ask the judge to hold him/her in civil contempt.
-Another option is that you can call the police and the abuser can be arrested, fined, and even jailed for violating the protective order.
+You can file a violation petition in the court that issued the order and ask the judge to hold the abuser in civil contempt.
+Another option is that you can call the police to report the violation, and the abuser can be arrested, fined, or even jailed for violating the protective order.
 Even if you think it is a minor violation, it can be a crime and contempt of court if the abuser knowingly violates the order in any way.

-It can be a Class 1 misdemeanor when s/he violates the part of the order that prohibits the abuser from:
+It can be a Class 1 misdemeanor when the abuser violates the part of the order that prohibits him/her from:

-- going or remaining upon land, buildings, or premises;
+- going to or remaining on land, buildings, or premises;

 - committing family abuse;